Simplifying ROS2 controllers with a modular architecture for robot-agnostic reference generation: Introduction

 \IEEEpubidadjcol To address the monolithic nature of current controllers, we analyze the common responsibilities that are frequently duplicated across implementations:\begin{itemize} \item \textit{Reference acquisition and validation.} Controllers often accept references via ROS2 topics \cite{ros2-topic} and actions \cite{ros2-action} and verify that they are dimensionally consistent, numerically valid, and within expected limits. \item \textit{Real-time-safe handling.} Many controllers receive external references asynchronously but must compute a reference at the controller loop rate.
 This requires handling the communication between non-real-time and real-time contexts. \item \textit{Interpolation.} Planners typically produce waypoints at rates differing from the low-level controller frequency, necessitating internal interpolation logic. \end{itemize} Decoupling those from control law calculation is possible and would make new controllers easier to implement and more reusable across different applications.

-To reach this goal, we propose a \texttt{ros2\_control} software module called \emph{Reference Generator} that encapsulates all of the responsibilities cited above.
-Reference generators handle reference acquisition via standard ROS2 communication primitives and produce single-point references at the controller's sampling period.
-A key design choice is to exclusively use the controller chaining mechanism as the communication interface between reference generators and downstream controllers \cite{ros2-controller-chaining}.
+To reach this goal, we propose a \texttt{ros2\_control} software module called \emph{Reference Generator} (RG) that encapsulates all of the responsibilities cited above.
+RGs handle reference acquisition via standard ROS2 communication primitives and produce single-point references at the controller's sampling period.
+A key design choice is to exclusively use the controller chaining mechanism as the communication interface between RGs and downstream controllers \cite{ros2-controller-chaining}.
 By leveraging ROS2 interfaces, this mechanism promotes cross-compatibility among modules developed by different organizations while keeping the design extensible for future needs.
 Consequently, new controllers developed within this framework are agnostic to how references are acquired, making the implementation of the control law their sole responsibility.
-This design also makes reference generators backward-compatible with any ROS2 controller that supports chaining.
+This design also makes RGs backward-compatible with any ROS2 controller that supports chaining.

 Specifically, this paper makes the following contributions: \begin{enumerate} \item We design a novel architecture that separates reference processing (acquisition, validation, and interpolation) from the control law algorithm within the \texttt{ros2\_control} ecosystem. \item We provide two implementations for \emph{Reference Generator}: a \textit{Joint-Space Reference Generator} (JRG) and a \textit{Task-Space Reference Generator} (TRG) for handling joint-space and Cartesian references, respectively. \item Additionally, we deliver a set of new controllers, to further demonstrate how our reference generators favor the creation of control chains: (i) PD with gravity compensation, (ii) Cartesian pose \cite{Chiacchio1991}, and (iii) admittance controllers.
 The latter is tailored to work with Cartesian references instead of joint-space ones, differently from the original \texttt{AdmittanceController} proposed in \texttt{ros2\_controllers}~\cite{ros2-controllers}. \end{enumerate} The proposed \emph{Reference Generator} and the new controllers are successfully demonstrated in various pipeline configurations on simulated and real Universal Robots \cite{universal-robots} UR10 and Franka Emika Robot \cite{haddadin_franka_2022,franka-emika-robot} (FER) manipulators.